karldlima/kitos-garden/README.md

 This repository contains the source code for my personal portfolio and blog site.
-It is built using Next.js SSR, Tailwind CSS, Strapi CMS.
+It is built using Next.js SSR, Tailwind CSS, and Strapi CMS.

 The project article for this repo can be found [here](http://www.gardenofkarl.com/projects/digital-garden)